 When launching mobile ordering on campus, Hangry suggests a ‘phased’ process to ensure seamless integration and smooth operations.
-In phase 1, we discussed getting your staff aligned and starting slow at a few locations as opposed to all over campus.
-If you missed phase 1, click here.
+In phase one, we discussed getting your staff aligned and starting slow at a few locations as opposed to all over campus.
+If you missed phase one, click here.

-In phase 2, we start to get the ball rolling a little bit more by adding more mobile ordering locations.
-Phase 2 is also the perfect opportunity to try out the loyalty program (go beyond food).
+In phase two, we start to get the ball rolling a little bit more by adding more mobile ordering locations.
+Phase two is also the perfect opportunity to try out the loyalty program (go beyond food).
 Our loyalty system allows you to place points on essentially any action with your app.
 These points can then be redeemed for prizes in the rewards store which acts as an essential marketing tool.
-Great starting points for loyalty include event tickets, athletic center entry, book store prizes, points for printing, points for attending class, parking and so much more.
+Great starting points for loyalty include event tickets, athletic centre entry, book store prizes, points for printing, points for attending class, parking and so much more.

 Phase 2 is also your opportunity to use loyalty to drive student behaviour.
 By placing points on certain actions, you are able to take control of how your students are using your app.
 Placing points on actions is a great way to do this, but we can dive even more specifically into what you want from your students with the use of gamification challenges.

-The way challenges work on the Hangry Campus Branded app are very simply.
-A student will start at level 1, and once they complete 3 challenges they will move onto level 2.
-Once they are at level 2, you must complete 4 challenges to get to level 3 and so on.
+The way challenges work on the Hangry campus branded app are very simply.
+A student will start at level 1, and once they complete three challenges they will move on to level 2.
+Once they are at level 2, you must complete four challenges to get to level 3, and so on.
 The great thing about leveling up, is that each level acts as a multiplier.
-Using the example of mobile ordering, as a student levels up, instead of earning 10 points for every dollar, they’ll earn 20 points for every dollar and this continues to increase as they move up the levels.
+Using the example of mobile ordering, as a student levels up, instead of earning 10 points for every dollar, they’ll earn 20 points for every dollar.
+This continues to increase as they move up the levels.
 But most importantly, challenges can be made for really any action on the app.
-Some of the main categories Hangry already offers include
+Some of the main categories Hangry already offers include:

 - Opening a message